Medical Assistant Courses

 Online programs share the same aim as their traditional brick and mortar counterparts: to ready you to take on vital clinical and administrative tasks in a hospital, clinic or other healthcare setting.

-Medical assistant training courses generally include:
+Medical assistant courses generally include curriculum in the following:

 - Patient Care–A medical assistant is often the first person a patient sees in a clinical setting.
 This course covers the basics of delivering care: recording vital signs, charting, recordkeeping, and a basic physical exam.